 These are only the required factors.
 The court can take into account any relevant factor in its discretion.
 The court’s discretion is vast.
 Other factors could involve:

+However, the court is prohibited from considering conduct of a party that does not affect his relationship to the child.
+Also, keep a diary concerning daily goings on with the children and/or your spouse.
+It may come in handy someday.
 Once the case gets going, you may be interviewed by a mediator, court appointed mental health professional or attorney for the children.
 The following short list illustrates the kinds of things you may be asked:

-Paul L. Feinstein, a Chicago sole practitioner with over 30 years of experience, concentrates his practice in family law with emphasis on divorce litigation, custody and visitation, and appeals.
+Paul L. Feinstein, a Chicago sole practitioner with over 30 years of experience, concentrates his practice in family law with an emphasis on divorce litigation, custody and visitation, and appeals.
 He can be reached at (312) 346-6392.
 View his Divorce Magazine profile.